BYLAWS OF THE COTTON BOARD

 Section l.
 The Board may appoint, or empower the Chair to appoint, from its Members and Alternates such committees as it may deem necessary for the expeditious handling of the affairs of the Board and may assign to standing committees such ministerial duties as the Board may deem proper and to special committees such specific matter as needs to be investigated and a report thereon made to the Board.
 Special committees shall cease to exist upon completion of their assignment.
 Neither a standing nor a special committee nor any Member thereof shall have the authority to commit the board unless such authority has been duly delegated by the Board.
 The compensation for members of the committees shall be the regular expenses, and mileage provided for the Board.
 In the absence of the Secretary or Assistant Secretary the Chair of each such committee shall arrange for the preparation and shall authenticate the minutes of the meetings of the committee.

 Section 2.
-An executive committee consisting of the Officers of the Board, and not more than six (6) additional members, one of whom shall be the immediate past Chair of the Cotton Board, provided he or she continues as a Member of the Board and, the Chairs of the Governance, Operations and Strategic Assessment committees.
-These Board Members to be eligible for appointment to the Executive Committee must have been a Board Member or an Alternate Board Member the prior year.
+An Executive Committee consisting of the Officers of the Board, and not more than six (6) additional Board Members, one of whom shall be the immediate past Chair of the Cotton Board, provided he or she continues as a Member of the Board and, the Chairs of the Governance, Operations and Strategic Assessment committees.
+In order to be eligible for appointment to the Executive Committee, an individual must have been a Board Member or an Alternate Board Member the prior year.
 The Executive Committee shall serve as a standing committee to assist the Chair and the President with administration of the Program and Act with the full authority of the Board in its absence.

 ARTICLE IX - PROCEDURE AND TRANSACTION OF BUSINESS